bogyshi/Data512/finalProject/README.md

 __For more information on the data and licenses, please reference the smartMeterResults notebook__

 Licensing info of this repo can be found in the license.md file

+This project was motivated by and developed by DATA 512.
+You can find more information on the course here https://wiki.communitydata.science/Human_Centered_Data_Science_(Fall_2019)